djhmateer/djhmateer.github.io/_posts/2020-12-14-progressive web app example.md

 # cd wwwroot
 # Take park photo and generate an index file and manifest
 # saving image assets into a folder
+# use a square image at least 512x512 - possibly a png or svg better?
 npx pwa-asset-generator park.jpg ./assets -i index-template.html -m manifest.json --favicon --mstile

 ```